 Reporting Sexual Misconduct to University Officials

-If you or someone you know has been the victim of sexual misconduct, please contact the Shenandoah University Compliance Office, the Department of Public Safety, a Resident Assistant, or the Office of the Vice President for Student Life.
+If you or someone you know has been the victim of sexual misconduct, please contact the The Title IX Coordinator, the Department of Public Safety, a Resident Assistant, or the Office of the Vice President for Student Life.
 In all cases, the Title IX Coordinator or designee will complete an investigation of each complaint.

 Investigations can take up to sixty (60) calendar days following receipt of the complaint.
 Factors that could impair the timing of the investigation include the complexity and severity of the sexual misconduct, the number and availability of witnesses, the need to identify and acquire physical or other evidence.
 Individuals who feel they have experienced sexual misconduct may file criminal charges through the criminal justice system.

 To encourage reporting of incidents of sexual misconduct, Shenandoah University pursues a policy of offering complainants and witnesses limited immunity from being charged for policy violations related to an alleged incident (such as policies prohibiting the use of alcohol or drugs).
-While the university cannot completely overlook policy violations, it will pursue educational rather than punitive responses to such cases.
+While the university cannot completely overlook policy violations, it will pursue educational rather than punitive responses to such cases as appropriate.

 Responding to an Incident: Complaint Procedures

 The Assistant Director of Student Conduct serves as the Shenandoah University Title IX Coordinator.
-Faculty, staff, or students who believe they have been victims of sexual misconduct should contact the Title IX Coordinator.
+Faculty, staff, or students who believe they have been victims of sexual misconduct should contact the Title IX Coordinator (Ashley Wisniewski; 540-665-4921; 206 Cooley Hall).
 If the complainant determines that he or she wishes to take action, a verbal or written complaint is to be presented to the Title IX Coordinator

-The Title IX Coordinator and the complainant will hold a confidential interview to discuss the alleged sexual misconduct.
+The Title IX Coordinator and the complainant will hold a private interview to discuss the alleged sexual misconduct.
 The Title IX Coordinator will share information regarding the definition of sexual misconduct and possible action that may be taken in response to the alleged sexual misconduct.
 The Title IX Coordinator will also provide information concerning health and counseling services to the complainant and the accused student.
-Student complainants will have the option for a formal or informal resolution procedure.
+Student complainants will have the option for a formal or informal resolution procedure in certain cases.